 Tax experts believe that many buyers had not taken this additional cost of GST being levied into consideration.

 The issue of levying GST on Non-Compete fees has been coming up in the recent past, and in many cases, the cost has not been accounted for and now the question arises that who will bear the cost of levied tax?
 For now, the tax authorities are relying on a particular section under GST that signifies the law for such transactions.

-In the GST framework, an agreement to restrict someone from economic activity is also considered to be a service and must be brought under the ambit of GST.
+In the Goods and services tax framework, an agreement to restrict someone from economic activity is also considered to be a service and must be brought under the ambit of GST.

 As per the GST network “agreeing to the obligation to abstain from an act, or to withstand an act or a situation, or to do an act” is also considered an economic activity on which GST can be applied.
 As per the laws, ‘Agreeing to the obligation to refrain from an act’ could be considered as a deemed service and if that is the case, then the Non-Compete agreement could come under the ambit of GST.

 Non-Compete agreements play an important role in today’s business environment.
 Now, the CBIC decision of imposing 18% GST on Non-Compete fee has created a bit of a stir for the businesses involved in Merger and Acquisition process.
 Tax experts believe that many buyers had not taken this additional cost of GST into consideration.
 The tax treatment of Non-Compete fee in the hands of a seller has sufficient clarity.
 However, the tax treatment of the same fee in the hands of the payer still awaits much-needed guidance.